dlaister/monorepo-template-main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Derek Laister
 - How many hours did it take you to complete this assignment?
+6+ (not able to get git to work as intended)
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
+  - Youtube
-  - tbd
+  - Stack Overflow
 - (Optional) What was your favorite part of the assignment?
+Working with the project files (these files)
 - (Optional) How would you improve the assignment?
+An estimated time frame for completion of each task would be nice for those who work FT in addition to schooling, as to appropriately determine needed time for completion

 # Implementation Logistics